blzrosa/erdplus-parser/README.md

   * **Relationship Attributes**: Attributes on relationships are correctly assigned:
       * For M:N relationships, attributes are added to the associative table.
       * For 1:N or 1:1 relationships, attributes are added to the table that receives the foreign key.
+  * **N-ary Relationships**:
+    > [!NOTE]
-  * **N-ary Relationships**: Note: Per the new Erdplus format, n-ary relationships proper no longer exist and are typically modeled using an associative entity, which the parser supports.
+    > Per the modern Erdplus format, true n-ary relationships are modeled using an associative entity.
+The parser correctly supports this standard associative entity pattern.

 ## How to Use